GooFit/GooFit/docs/documentation.md

-documentation is a black box, for some time; it returns to GooFit by calling the `FitFun` method with a list of parameters for which MINUIT would like us to evaluate the NLL. `FitFun` translates MINUIT indices into GooFit indices, and calls `copyParams`, which eponymously copies the parameter array to `cudaArray` on the GPU. `FitFun` then returns the value from `GooPdf::calculateNLL` to MINUIT, which absorbs the number into its inner workings and eventually comes back with another set of parameters to be evaluated.
+documentation is a black box, for some time; it returns to GooFit by calling the `FitFun` method with a list of parameters for which MINUIT would like us to evaluate the NLL. `FitFun` translates MINUIT indices into GooFit indices, and calls `copyParams()`, which eponymously copies the value of each Variable, then updates the d_parameters with the newest value. `FitFun` then returns the value from `GooPdf::calculateNLL` to MINUIT, which absorbs the number into its inner workings and eventually comes back with another set of parameters to be evaluated.
 Control continues to pass back and forth in this way until MINUIT converges or gives up, or until GooFit crashes.

-The `calculateNLL` method does two things: First it calls the `normalize` function of the PDF, which in turn will usually recursively normalize the components; the results of the `normalize` call are copied into the `normalizationFactors` array on the GPU.
+The `calculateNLL` method does two things: First it calls the `normalize` function of the PDF, which in turn will usually recursively normalize the components; the results of the `normalize` call are copied into the `d_normalisations` array on the GPU.
 Next it calls `sumOfNll` and returns the resulting value.
 Particular PDF implementations may override `sumOfNll`; most notably `AddPdf` does so in order to have the option of returning an ‘extended' likelihood, with